Guide to undergraduate study

 What is an undergraduate degree?

-Undergraduate courses are usually the first degree you study, for example a BA or BSc.
+Undergraduate courses are usually the first degree you study.

 Undergraduate degree length